-This model was developed on the basis of the above hypothesis, and tested by predicting and verifying a certain number of correlations.
-(Table 4.3).
-Testing of correlations (sub-hypotheses) was performed utilizing the data collected during the field study conducted in 70 communities (Chapter 3, Table 4.2, and appendix A).
-Various sub-hypotheses and test results are presented in Table 4.3.
+This model was developed on the basis of the above hypothesis, and tested utilizing the data collected during the field study conducted in 70 communities (Chapter 3, Tables 4.2A to 4.2E, and Appendix A).
+Testing of correlations (sub-hypotheses) was performed by predicting and verifying a certain number of correlations (Table 4.3).
 For testing purposes, a null hypothesis (H0) postulated independence of two descriptors connected by arrows in Figure 4.1.
 Two-way contingency tables were developed for descriptors based on survey questions, and the relations between descriptors were tested by performing chi-square test (Section 3.1.5).
-A level of significance of 0.05 was adopted.
+A significance level of p=0.05 was adopted.